rashad-07/mpv-subfinder/README.md

 ## Troubleshooting

 **Window never opens when I press Ctrl+S**
-Run `python subfinder.py --test` in a terminal to verify Python is reachable.
-On Windows, make sure Python was installed with "Add to PATH" checked.
-If not, find the full path to `python.exe` — you can hardcode it in `subfinder_loader.lua` at the `command_sets` block near the top of the file.
+Run ` subfinder.py --test` in a terminal to verify  is reachable.
+On Windows, make sure  was installed with "Add to PATH" checked.
+If not, find the full path to `.exe` — you can hardcode it in `subfinder_loader.lua` at the `command_sets` block near the top of the file.

 **Ctrl+S does nothing and there are no errors**
 Open mpv's console with `` ` `` and look for `SubFinder loaded — Ctrl+S ready` in the output.
 If absent, the script isn't being loaded — check the filename and folder path.